 September 11 National Day of Service and Remembrance

-Serve DC is encouraging residents to commemorate the September 11 National Day of Service and Remembrance and pay tribute to men and women in uniform by giving back.
-On behalf of Blue Star Families and Operation Honor Cards, Serve DC is hosting "#ThankUniforms," an outreach campaign that calls on District residents to pledge and fulfill service hours in the District of Columbia to honor the service of first responders, military service members, veterans, and their families.
+Serve DC is encouraging residents to commemorate the September 11th National Day of Service and Remembrance and pay tribute to men and women in uniform by giving back.
+On behalf of Blue Star Families and Operation Honor Cards, Serve DC is hosting "#ThankUniforms," an outreach campaign that calls on District residents to pledge and fulfill service hours to honor the service of first responders, military service members, veterans, and their families.

 On September 11, Serve DC staff and volunteer teams will be at #ThankUniforms pop ups at Metrorail stations across the city, including: